Trial of the Four

-The Trial of the Four, also Galanskov–Ginzburg trial, was the 1968 trial of Yuri Galanskov, Alexander Ginzburg, Alexey Dobrovolsky and Vera Lahkova for their involvement in samizdat publications.
+The Trial of the Four, also Galanskov–Ginzburg trial, was the 1968 trial of Yuri Galanskov, Alexander Ginzburg, Alexey Dobrovolsky and Vera Lashkova for their involvement in samizdat publications.
 The trial took place in Moscow City Court on January 8–12.
 All four defendants were sentenced to terms in labour camps.
 The trial played a major part in consolidating the emerging human rights movement in the Soviet Union.

 Defendants

 Yury Galanskov was a second-year student at the Historical Archives Institute and worked at the State Literary Museum in Moscow.
 From 1959 onwards he took part in readings by young poets in Mayakovsky Square.
 His poems were published in Sintaksis, a typescript poetry anthology edited by Alexander Ginzburg.
 In 1966, Galanskov compiled and issued the typewritten literary collection Phoenix-66.

 Alexander Ginzburg was a first-year student at the Historical Archives Institute who also worked at the State Literary Museum.
 In 1959–1960 he helped to organize several unofficial exhibitions of young artists.
 In 1960, Ginzburg had been sentenced to two years in labour camps in connection with issuing three issues of his Sintaksis poetry collections.
 Ginzburg put together a collection of materials on the case and trial of writers Sinyavsky and Daniel (later called White Book), and in November 1966 sent copies to deputies of the USSR Supreme Soviet and to the KGB.

 Alexey Dobrovolsky was a first-year student at the Moscow State Institute of Culture, working in the State Literary Museum.
 In 1957 he had been sentenced under article 58-10 of the RSFSR Criminal Code to three years' corrective labour.
 In 1964, he again faced criminal charges but, after a forensic psychiatric examination, was sent to a special psychiatric prison hospital in Leningrad.
 Galanskov's literary almanac Phoenix-66 published an article by Dobrovolsky on "Relations between knowledge and faith".

 Vera Lashkova worked as a typist at Moscow University and was a second-year student at the Institute of Culture.
 She typed part of the material for Phoenix and The White Book.